Rui Hachimura NBA Playoffs Player Props: Lakers vs. Warriors

 Rui Hachimura Insights vs. the Warriors

-- Hachimura's opponents, the Warriors, have one of the NBA's fastest tempos, ranking fourth with 104.8 possessions per game, while his Lakers average the second-most possessions per game with 104.8.
+- Hachimura's opponents, the Warriors, have one of the fastest offensive tempos, ranking fourth, averaging 104.8 possessions per game, while his Lakers average 104.8 per game, second-highest among NBA teams.

-- The Warriors concede 43.3 rebounds per game, ranking 15th in the league.
+- The Warriors give up 43.3 rebounds per game, ranking 15th in the NBA.

-- Looking at assists, the Warriors have allowed 25.7 per contest, 15th in the NBA.
+- Looking at assists, the Warriors are 15th in the league, conceding 25.7 per contest.

-- Looking at 3-pointers, the Warriors have allowed 12.9 makes per game, 23rd in the NBA.
+- Giving up 12.9 made 3-pointers per contest, the Warriors are the 23rd-ranked team in the NBA.

 Rui Hachimura vs. the Warriors